spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 **Note (1)**: Corrections consisting in the mere removal or addition of the reflexive sig or a verbal particle are not tagged with L-W, but with S-R or S-M respectively – even if both the bare verb and the phrasal verb may be characterized as lexical units.

-**Note (2)**: When a correction tagged with L-W involves a change of phrase type/part of speech, the correction is also marked with the additional tag S-Other.
+**Note (2)**: When a correction tagged with L-W involves a change of phrase type/part of speech, the correction is also marked with the additional tag S-Type.

 _Examples_